nfacha/adsb-stats-logger/README.md

 - All data is available in Metric Units (by default) or Imperial Units

 ## Python Compatibility
-This has been tested and confirmed to work work on Python 3.10, but should work fine in Python.
+This has been tested and confirmed to work on Python 3.10, but should work fine in Python.

 ## Usage
 1. Clone the git repo on your ADS-B server and enter its directory: